breatheco-de/content/src/content/lesson/what-is-an-array-define-array.md

 ## Update Items in the Array

-If you want, you can reset or update any item inside of an array using the index like this:
+If you want, you can reset or update any item inside an array using the index like this:

 ```javascript
 myArray[5] = 'Whatever value';